vxirau/Theatro/README.md

 </p>

 <p align="center">
-    A Telegram Movie and TV-Show Chatbot built using Dialogflow and Grakn’s knowledge graph
+    A Telegram Movie and TV-Show Chatbot built using Dialogflow and Neo4J
 </p>

 ## Introduction